Podendo/embedded-lectures/rtos.md

 With time slicing, each task executes for a defined interval -  time-slice, in an ongoing cycle, which is the round-robin.
 A run-time counter tracks the time slice for each task, incrementing on every clock tick.
-When one task`s time-slice compl etes, the counter is cleared, and the task is placed at the end of the cycle.
+When one task's time-slice compl etes, the counter is cleared, and the task is placed at the end of the cycle.
 Newly added tasks of the same priority are placed at the end  of the cycle,  with their run-time counters initialized to '0' value.